bandprotocol/bandchain-docs-v2/docs/products/pricefeed-module/getting-started.md

 # Getting started

-This guide serves as a brief guide on how to utilize the pricefeed module in your cosmos-sdk app.
+This guide serves as a brief guide on how to utilize the pricefeed module in your Cosmos SDK app.

 ## Prerequisites

-Be sure you have met the prerequisites before you following this guide.
+Be sure you have met the prerequisites before you follow this guide.

 ### Operating systems